 Designed and manufactured in the USA, ADG Alpine Products boast their installations have “more dips, more turns, more zigs and zags, more ups and downs” than any other alpine coaster manufacturer.
 ADG Alpine Coasters have a parallel rail design similar to Wiegand’s.

-ADG was first Alpine Coaster to market with a patent-pending collision avoidance system that delivers all the exhilaration of a rider-controlled experience.
+ADG was the first Alpine Coaster to market with a collision avoidance system that safely delivers all the exhilaration of a rider-controlled experience.